Assembling your view…

 City data is refreshed monthly from Census Bureau population estimates, Zillow rent and home price indices, BLS salary data, and Tax Foundation tax rates.
 Last updated: 2026.

-The median home price in Houston is $261,976, which is 4.2× the local median income.
+The median home price in San Antonio is $247,132, which is 3.9× the local median income.
 It's on the edge of affordability for median-income households.
 The national median home price is $467,370.

 Texas has a 0% state income tax rate — one of the states with no income tax.
 Combined state and local sales tax averages 8.19%, and the effective property tax rate is 1.6%.